 In DSA If the digital signature is not verified by the public key, then the receiver will have to simply mark the message as invalid but he does not know whether the message was corrupted or the false private key was used.
 For using the digital signature the user will have to obtain both private and public key, the receiver has to obtain the digital signature certificate also.
 In order to effectively use digital signatures, both senders and recipients may have to buy digital certificates at a cost from trusted certification authorities [18].
 Also, in some states and countries, laws regarding cyber and technology-based issues are weak or even non-existent.
 Trading in such jurisdictions becomes very risky for those who use digitally signed electronic documents [18].
 Though digital signature provides authenticity but it does not ensure secrecy of the data.
 In order to provide the secrecy, some other technique such as encryption and decryption needs to be used.

-ECC: Elliptic Curve Cryptography

-Elliptic curve cryptography was introduced in the mid-1980s independently by Koblitz and Miller as a promising alternative for cryptographic protocols based on the discrete logarithm problem in the multiplicative group of a finite field [19].
+ECC Algorithm: Elliptic curve cryptography was introduced in the mid-1980s independently by Koblitz and Miller as a promising alternative for cryptographic protocols based on the discrete logarithm problem in the multiplicative group of a finite field [19].

 ECC is same as RSA but different is that it has fast solving capacity and has different way of cryptographic algorithm.
 The ECC’s security key length is smaller than other asymmetric algorithms and its key length is only 163 bit.
 ECC takes full-exponential time and RSA takes sub-exponential time.
 For an example, RSA with key size of m, 1024 bit takes 4*10m MIPS years with best known attack ECC with 160 bit key size takes 12.6*10m MIPS years.
 It uses elective curve equation in lieu of traditional prime numbers.
 Most of the execution time spends on scalar multiplication.
 ECC provides same security as other algorithms but in smaller key sizes.
 The entire security of ECC depend on the ability to compute a point multiplication and inability to compute the multiplicand given the original and product point[19].The ECC provides decent authentication in RFID system.
 For small key size it can use in wireless sensor networks like tablet, mobile phones.